Achievable logoAchievable logo

 Fund Performance Predating Inclusion

-Investors with variable insurance products gain access to various funds in their separate accounts.
-Depending on the issuer and product, certain funds may not have been available in the past but are currently available.
-For example, assume a Vanguard fund just became available in a New York Life Variable Annuity.
-A representative may want to show how an annuity would’ve performed in the past if the fund had been chosen in the separate account (even though it wasn’t previously available).
-This can be shown as long as there were no significant changes to the fund at the time or after it was made available (e.g. the expense ratio rising significantly after it became available to the separate account).
+For example, assume a Vanguard fund just became available in a New York Life variable annuity.
+A representative might want to show how the annuity would have performed in prior years if that fund had been available and selected.
+This is permitted as long as there were no significant changes to the fund at the time (or after) it was added to the separate account (for example, the expense ratio increasing significantly after it became available).

 Insurance and investment features of variable life insurance

 Variable life insurance policies allow investors to choose specific securities in the separate account.
-Financial professionals can emphasize the features of the separate account (e.g., potential growth over time) as long as a balanced discussion of relevant risks occurs.
+Communications may emphasize separate account features (for example, potential growth over time), but they must also include a balanced discussion of relevant risks.

 Hypothetical illustrations of return